 There are several key principles to trauma recovery that can help make the process safe and effective.
 The skills to understand and implement successful trauma healing are: mindful identification of what is helpful, recognising survival, having the option to not remember, creating a supportive inner dialogue, forgiving not being able to stop the trauma, understanding and sharing shame, finding your own recovery pace; mobilising your body, and helping others.

-Full of practical strategies for coping and self-care, the book helps readers develop a solid sense of safety, self-worth, trust, and control, as well as the capacity to be close to others.
+Full of practical strategies for coping and self-care, the aim of the book is to help you develop a solid sense of safety, self-worth, trust, and control, as well as the capacity to be close to others.
 The focus is on finding the way forward in life today, no matter what has happened in the past.

 Books on Abuse in Relationships

-The only Australian book on domestic violence by Australian psychologist Carmel O’Brien who I know personally and greatly respect.
-It includes practical advice for victims of domestic violence and for those who know someone who may be suffering abuse.
+An Australian book on domestic violence by psychologist Carmel O’Brien that includes practical advice for victims of domestic violence and for those who know someone who may be suffering abuse.

 Books on Setting Healthy Boundaries

-While this is a Christian book, if that is not your thing you can still get a lot out of it as it is the best I have read on the topic of boundaries.
-Well worth persisting through some of the Christian passages.
+While this book offers a Christian perspective, you can still get a lot out of it as it is the best I have read on the topic of boundaries.

 Books on Relationships

-I love this book which uses family systems theory and goes beyond communication techniques to explain how family dynamics intrude and affect our relationships.
+A book that stems from family systems theory and goes beyond communication techniques to explain how family dynamics intrude and affect our relationships.